lamini-ai/lamini-ai.github.io/docs/error_handling.md

 Eliminate errors with our comprehensive error handling documentation

 ## Internal Server 500 error

 Internal server errors are errors on our server.
 These are our problems, so report these!
 They are usually caused by a misconfigured server, or an issue with the server's resources.

 Here are some ways in which you can resolve Internal Server 500 error:

-1. Update the llama-llm python package to the most recent version: Make sure that you are using supported python version.
+1. Update the lamini python package to the most recent version: Make sure that you are using supported python version.
 Supported python version are 3.7 to 3.11.

-    1. Download the most recent python client from [Llama python package](https://pypi.org/project/llama-llm).
+    1. Download the most recent python client from [Lamini python package](https://pypi.org/project/lamini).

     2. You can update your Python version by downloading the latest version from the [Python website](https://www.python.org/downloads/) and running the installer.